cantierecreativo/tedium/README.md

 If the underlying attribute name differs from the name you want to give to the page object field, provide the attribute name as the second argument.

-Once a `:foobar` field is declared, the page object will define a `#foobar_field` method, which will return the corresponding Capybara node. element.
+Once a `:foobar` field is declared, the page object will define a `#foobar_field` method, which will return the corresponding Capybara node element.

 ### fields